 Using fast polynomial arithmetic and modular methods.
 The current implementation of the CheckZeroDivisor algorithm can be improved in a significant manner.
-Indeed, the modular algorithm for regularity test reported in [18] and implemented with the Modpn library [19] outperform the regularity test used in CheckZeroDivisor by several orders of magnitude.
+Indeed, the modular algorithm for regularity test of [18] and implemented with the MODPN library [19] outperform the regularity test used in CheckZeroDivisor by several orders of magnitude.

 Computing with algebraic numbers.
-Using the two algorithms RefineBox and CheckZeroDivisor, one can easily encode algebraic numbers and check if a multivariate polynomial cancels on some algebraic numbers.
-This allows computing with algebraic numbers, very much as it is done in [25].
+Using the two algorithms RefineBox and CheckZeroDivisor, one can encode algebraic numbers and check if a multivariate polynomial cancels on some algebraic numbers.
+This allows computing with algebraic numbers, very much as in [25].
 Moreover, inequations and inequalities could be included with almost no work.
-Indeed they can be handled easily at the end of RealRootIsolate using CheckZeroDivisor.
+Indeed they can be handled at the end of RealRootIsolate using CheckZeroDivisor.
 They can also be treated inside the subalgorithms as soon as a box in construction involves all the variables of an inequality or inequation, allowing to cut some branches.

 Floating-point computations.
-As suggested by Fabrice Rouillier (private communication), it would speed up the algorithm to use multiple-precision floating-point computations with exact rounding (as provided by the MPFI library [28]) instead of rational numbers.
+As suggested by Fabrice Rouillier (private communication), it would speed up the algorithm to use multiple-precision floating-point computations with exact rounding (as in the MPFI library [28]) instead of rational numbers.

-Handling exceptions.
 Exceptions could be caught sooner so one does not lose the computations already done.

-Continuous fractions.
-Techniques bases on continuous fractions [2, 3] may also be investigated.
+Unsing continuous fractions as in [2, 3] may also be investigated.